Elan Language Reference

 Abstract Procedure Method

 An abstract procedure method may be defined only on an abstract class.
-Any concrete sub-class must then implement a concrete (regular) property to match.
+Any concrete subclass must then implement a concrete (regular) procedure to match.

 Abstract Function Method

 An abstract function method may be defined only on an abstract class.
-Any concrete sub-class must then implement a concrete (regular) property to match.
+Any concrete subclass must then implement a concrete (regular) function to match.

 Assert statement